ljgreenhill/ljgreenhill.github.io/_posts/2022-01-05-program-hardware-design.md

 ### Detecting Beeps

 The main loop is constantly sampling audio into a DMA channel.
 Once enough samples are acquired, the FFT algorithm is run on the samples to calculate max frequency.
-If the max frequency detected is ±100 of the expected frequency, a beep is acknowledged as received.
+If the max frequency detected is ±100 Hz of the expected frequency, a beep is acknowledged as received.

 ### Moving